Searching for

 • provide progress reports via email to the SOM Foundation Executive Director.

-• file a final report (see below) within four months after completing their travel and research.
+• file a final report that summarizes findings and presents a thoughtful conclusion within four months after completing their travel.

 Any changes to the proposal, including the itinerary and budget allocation, need to be submitted in writing and approved by the SOM Foundation.

-The winning submission will become part of the SOM Foundation’s archive.
-The SOM Foundation reserves the right to use the winning submission—and winner’s monthly progress reports and final report—or any portion of them in press releases, presentations, exhibits, history books, and similar publications, as well as for public access for student and educational purposes in all media, including online.
-Authors will retain the copyright of their work.
+The winning application will become part of the SOM Foundation’s archive.
+The SOM Foundation reserves the right to use the winning application—and recipient’s monthly progress reports and final report—or any portion of them in press releases, presentations, exhibits, history books, and similar publications, as well as for public access for student and educational purposes in all media, including online.
+The author will retain the copyright of their work.

 Join Our Mailing List